 - Our participants will increase their business knowledge and grow in their understanding of how NPH functions from an international perspective.
 They will learn about decision making, other nonprofits, financials, technology, goal setting, planning, motivation, and being inquisitive.
 Additionally, they will grow in their management skills, crisis intervention skills, and scheduling abilities.

-- This goal is worked on through college-level coursework, workshops, job-shadowing, mentoring, host families, collaboration with iLEAP, work with NPH USA, attendance at events/panels, Leadership Challenge book study, business site visits, and CPI training.
+- This goal is worked on through college-level coursework, workshops, job-shadowing, mentoring, host families, collaboration with Perennial, work with NPH USA, attendance at events/panels, book studies and business site visits.

 Some of our Seattle Institute graduates return to NPH and begin working for us immediately.
 Other Seattle Institute alumnae can be found pursuing university degrees in areas such as social work, international business, psychology, and education.
 Others are working in their communities, raising children, and finding unique and creative ways to share their love and knowledge with others wherever they are.
 Wherever they end up, our hope is always that they will remain part of our NPH family and live out Father Wasson’s vision of his grown children caring for future generations of children in need.
 At the Seattle Institute, we understand there are many ways to do that and we embrace walking with our alumni as they find their unique way in this big NPH family.